4Kasaje4/bowie-test-cdk/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Prepare

+Copy the .awscredentials-example to .awscredentials and put your access and secret key

 ## Useful commands

 - `npm run build` compile typescript to js